chharvey/counterpoint/docs/reference/types.md

 	fontWeight= 400,
 ];
 ```
-we could reassign the `fontWeight` property a value of `700`.
-Its count is 4.
+has a count of 4.

 Keys may be reserved keywords, not just restricted to identifiers.
 This is because the record key will always be lexically bound to the record —